wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 # Writing a Custom Local Authenticator

+A local authenticator in WSO2 identity server acts as the plugin that authenticates users, who are stored in the local database, using a defined authentication logic.
-The default authenticator available in the WSO2 Identity Server is the basic authenticator.
-It authenticates end users using a connected user store and the provided username and password.
+By default, the local authenticator in WSO2 identity server is the basic authenticator.
+It authenticates end users who are stored in a connected user store using the provided username and password.

-With the WSO2 Identity Server, you can write your own local authenticator to define various authentication logic.
+WSO2 identity server supports extensibility in local authentication, so that you can implement a different authentication logic by writing a custom local authenticator.
+You can authenticate users based on the combination of password and any claim that helps you to uniquely identify the user such as their telephone number, employee registration number, email address by writing a custom local authenticator.

 ## Sample scenario
-You have the **pickup-dispatch** app to which you want users to log in with their telephone numbers instead of usernames.
-Once a user enters a telephone number, your authentication logic should identify the user and validate the user's credentials.

-The following guide shows you how to write a custom local authenticator to implement this authentication logic.
+Let’s consider a scenario where you are required to authenticate the users by their telephone number and password.
+Since the basic authenticator performs the username and password authentication, in this instance, you will have to write a custom local authenticator to implement this authentication logic.

+First, Let’s identify the primary difference between the basic authenticator and the local authenticator we are going to implement.
+In the local authenticator, the claim used to uniquely identify the user was the claim username with the claim uri  `http://wso2.org/claims/username`.
+But in the authenticator we are going to implement, we will use the telephone number claim (claim uri : `http://wso2.org/claims/telephone` ) to uniquely identify the user, instead of the username claim.

 ## Implement the custom local authenticator

-You can write a custom local authenticator by extending the **AbstractApplicationAuthenticator** class and implementing the **LocalApplicationAuthenticator** class.
+You can implement the custom local authenticator by extending the abstract class [abstractApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/AbstractApplicationAuthenticator.java) and implementing the interface [LocalApplicationAuthenticator](https://github.com/wso2/carbon-identity-framework/blob/v5.18.187/components/authentication-framework/org.wso2.carbon.identity.application.authentication.framework/src/main/java/org/wso2/carbon/identity/application/authentication/framework/LocalApplicationAuthenticator.java).
+This requires you to implement several methods in the custom local authenticator.
+Please refer to this [table](https://is.docs.wso2.com/en/latest/develop/writing-a-custom-local-authenticator/#reference) to understand the generic purpose of the method and the usage of it in our implementation

-Let's begin.
+Let's begin the implementation (You can find the completed version of this custom local authenticator [here](https://github.com/wso2/samples-is/tree/master/authenticators/components/org.wso2.carbon.identity.sample.local.authenticator)).

-1. Create a maven project to write the custom authenticator.
+1. Create a maven project using the following pom.xml  to write the custom authenticator.

     ??? example "Click to view the sample pom.xml"
         ``` xml